znsio/perfiz/README.md

     ```shell script
     $PERFIZ_HOME/perfiz.sh init
     ```
-    This will create a set of configurations Perfiz related folder structure
+    This will create a set of default configurations and related folder structure
-  * Add below line to your .gitingore file to avoid checking Grafana and Prometheus data.
+  * Add below line to your .gitingore file to avoid checking in Grafana and Prometheus data.
     ```
     perfiz/*_data
     ```